Nanapiou/pioucord/README.md

 };
 ```

-*Call it as you want, it wont change anything, but try to make something understandable.*
+*Call it as you want, it won't change anything, but try to make something understandable.*

 ### Upgrade the handler